RohanKumariya/RohanKumariya/README.md

 <h1 align="center">👋 Rohan Kumariya</h1>
-<h3 align="center">💼 Data Analyst</h3>
+<h3 align="center">💼 Data Engineer</h3>

 👋 Hello there!
-I'm Rohan Kumariya, a Certified Data Warehouse Engineer and Experienced Data Analyst with a passion for uncovering insights from data.
+I'm Rohan Kumariya, a Certified Data Warehouse Engineer and Experienced Data Engineer with a passion for uncovering insights from data.
 As a Master's graduate with cum laude honors in Information Systems, I bring strong analytical skills and a deep understanding of business processes to the table.

 💼 In my role as a Data Analyst at WEBCRAFT-IT, I developed and maintained SQL databases for multiple departments, ensuring data accuracy, consistency, and completeness.
 I also leveraged my expertise in data visualization tools like Tableau to communicate key insights to stakeholders, resulting in a 20% increase in data-driven decision-making.